zmdominguez/zmdominguez.github.io/_posts/2023-08-30-adb-deeplinks.md

 I am 💩 at shell scripting (as evidenced by how much time I spent writing this tiny script), but I imagine it may be possible to make this work without having to have one version of the script for each `adb` command.
 Maybe a lookup map with the command name as the key and the `adb` command for a single device and the `adb` command for multiple devices as the values?
 Is that even possible?
 Maybe?
 It'd be nice.

 But for now, the script is [available on Github](https://gist.github.com/zmdominguez/1b74a2fa6bb027870362a3ca5202a8df).

-**Note**: In most circumstances, we would need to pass around minimal information such as an `ID`.
-However, there may be instances where we have to deal with more complex structures -- for example, when a user is applying filters to a list.
-For the purposes of this post, we will deal with multiple properties of a `data class`.
-{: .notice}